 However, vancomycin is less effective than antistaphylococcal beta-lactams for methicillin-susceptible S. aureus infections.
 Vancomycin is used with other antibiotics when treating methicillin-resistant coagulase-negative staphylococcal prosthetic valve endocarditis or enterococcal endocarditis.
 Vancomycin has also been used as an alternative drug for pneumococcal meningitis Acute Bacterial Meningitis Acute bacterial meningitis is rapidly progressive bacterial infection of the meninges and subarachnoid space.
 Findings typically include headache, fever, and nuchal rigidity.
 Diagnosis is by... read more caused by strains with reduced penicillin sensitivity; however, the erratic penetration of vancomycin into cerebrospinal fluid (especially during concomitant use of dexamethasone) and reports of clinical failures make it less than optimal when used alone to treat pneumococcal meningitis.

 Oral vancomycin is used to treat Clostridioides (formerly, Clostridium) difficile–induced diarrhea Clostridioides (formerly Clostridium) difficile–Induced Diarrhea Toxins produced by Clostridioides difficile strains in the gastrointestinal tract cause pseudomembranous colitis, typically after antibiotic use.
-Symptoms are diarrhea, sometimes bloody, rarely... read more (pseudomembranous colitis).
+Symptoms are diarrhea, sometimes bloody... read more (pseudomembranous colitis).
 Vancomycin is recommended over metronidazole for an initial episode of nonsevere C. difficile infection.
 It is preferred over metronidazole for patients who have severe C. difficile infection and is preferred for patients who do not respond to metronidazole.
+However, the Infectious Diseases Society of America (IDSA) and Society for Healthcare Epidemiology of America (SHEA) 2021 clinical practice guidelines on the management of Clostridioides difficile infection in adults recommend that fidaxomicin (when available) be used over vancomycin for C. difficile infection.

 Animal reproduction studies with vancomycin have not shown risk to the fetus.
 Evidence in human studies is inadequate.
 Vancomycin should be given to pregnant women only if clearly needed.
 Oral vancomycin can be used to treat C. difficile–induced diarrhea in pregnant women.